Irish mythology

-Irish mythology is the body of myths native to the island of Ireland.
-It was originally passed down orally in the prehistoric era, being part of ancient Celtic religion.
-Many myths were later written down in the early medieval era by Christian scribes, who modified and Christianized them to some extent.
-This body of myths is the largest and best preserved of all the branches of Celtic mythology.
-The tales and themes continued to be developed over time, and the oral tradition continued in Irish folklore alongside the written tradition, but the main themes and characters remained largely consistent.
+Irish mythology is the body of myths indigenous to the island of Ireland.
+It was originally passed down orally in the prehistoric era.
+In the early medieval era, myths were written down by Christian scribes, who Christianized them to some extent.
+Irish mythology is the best-preserved branch of Celtic mythology.

 The myths are conventionally grouped into 'cycles'.
-The Mythological Cycle consists of tales and poems about the god-like Túatha Dé Danann, who are based on Ireland's pagan deities, and other mythical races like the Fomorians.
+The Mythological Cycle consists of tales and poems about the god-like Tuatha Dé Danann, who are based on Ireland's pagan deities, and other mythical races like the Fomorians.
 Important works in the cycle are the Lebor Gabála Érenn ("Book of Invasions"), a legendary history of Ireland, the Cath Maige Tuired ("Battle of Moytura"), and the Aided Chlainne Lir ("Children of Lir").
 The Ulster Cycle consists of heroic legends relating to the Ulaid, the most important of which is the epic Táin Bó Cúailnge ("Cattle Raid of Cooley").
-The Fianna Cycle focuses on the exploits of the mythical hero Finn and his warrior band the Fianna, including the lengthy Acallam na Senórach ("Tales of the Elders").
-The Kings' Cycle comprises legends about historical and semi-historical kings of Ireland (such as Buile Shuibhne, "The Madness of King Sweeny"), and tales about the origins of dynasties and peoples.
+The Fenian Cycle focuses on the exploits of the mythical hero Finn and his warrior band the Fianna, including the lengthy Acallam na Senórach ("Tales of the Elders").
+The Cycles of the Kings comprises legends about historical and semi-historical kings of Ireland (such as Buile Shuibhne, "The Madness of King Sweeny"), and tales about the origins of dynasties and peoples.

-There are also mythical texts that do not fit into any of the cycles; these include the echtrai tales of journeys to the Otherworld (such as The Voyage of Bran), and the Dindsenchas ("lore of places").
-Some written material has not survived, and many more myths were probably never written down.
+There are also mythological texts that do not fit into any of the cycles; these include the echtrai tales of journeys to the Otherworld (such as The Voyage of Bran), and the Dindsenchas ("lore of places").
+Some written materials have not survived, and many more myths were likely never written down.